Welcome to the

 William Voris Archaelogical Site

-Throughout the year, we offer lectures, educational courses, and field trips that fulfill our mission and underscore our commitment to the community.
-All lectures are free and presented live at the Meeting House.
-Hands-on educational courses also held at The Meeting House and throughout the property.
-We host field trips for students from local and neighboring communities at the Conservancy, as well as field trips to nearby locales that can be attended by all ages.
-In addition, we host periodic events featuring speakers, acoustic concerts, fundraising events, and thank you parties for the community.
+Throughout the year, we offer lectures, hands-on educational courses, and field trips designed to fulfill our mission and underscore our commitment to the community.
+All events are free and –with the exception of field trips– take place at the properties.
+We host field trips for students from local and neighboring communities at the Conservancy, as well as field trips to nearby locales whose history is interwoven with ours.
+In addition, we host acoustic concerts, fundraising events, and thank you parties for the community.

 Meeting House Rental